Kinsa/cribbage-board-app/README.md

 # Install dependencies
 npm install

+# Start development server which prompts with options to run in emulators etc.
+mise run start

-# Run on connected iPhone
+# Or, run on connected iPhone
 mise run iphone
 ```